imjoy-team/ImJoy/docs/demos.md

 # Demos
 Here we provide several demos illustrating important concepts of ImJoy.
-You can inspect the code of the provided plugins by clicking on the symbol left of the plugin name and selecting `Edit`.
+Once you installed the plugins, you can inspect the code of the provided plugins by clicking on the symbol left of the plugin name and selecting `Edit`.

-## User interaction
+## How to interact with the user
 An important part of ImJoy is to provide a flexible way to interact with the user, to either specify input information or provide results.

 **User input**